A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

-In classical phase space, scale introduces two variables: its value and its conjugate momentum, known as ``dilatational momentum''.\footnote{In the standard Newtonian framework, dilatational momentum is defined as $D = \sum\limits_{i=1}^N \vec{r_i} \cdot \vec{p_i}$, which was originally proposed in \cite{419}.} By imposing the zero energy constraint, one of them can be solved for in terms of the other variables in the Hamiltonian, leaving us only one additional quantity to be coupled to the system.
-This can be done by modifying $\kappa$ and its equation in~\eqref{eqsofstate} as follows.
+In classical phase space, scale introduces two variables: its value and its conjugate momentum, known as ``dilatational momentum''\footnote{ In the standard Newtonian framework, the dilatational momentum is defined as $D = \sum\limits_{i=1}^N \vec{r_i} \cdot \vec{p_i}$, which was originally proposed in \citet{419}.}.
+By imposing the zero energy constraint, one of them can be solved for in terms of the other variables in the Hamiltonian, leaving us only one additional quantity to be coupled with the system.
+This can be achieved by modifying $\kappa$ and its equation in~\eqref{eqsofstate} as follows.

 First, in the equation for $d\phi_A$ the total potential $V_T(q)$ is scale-free.
-We want to consider a more general scale dependent potential homogeneous in the scale variable $R$ of degree $\alpha$.
+We want to consider a more general scale-dependent potential homogeneous in the scale variable $L$ of degree $\alpha$.
 Hence, we make the transformation

 and redefine $\kappa$ as